-The corrosion of well casing and tubing materials will be monitored on a quarterly basis using the corrosion coupon method, beginning three months after the date of authorization of injection.
-This frequency will be changed to once every 6 months after the first year of operation.
+The corrosion of well casing and tubing materials will be monitored on a quarterly basis during injection operations using the corrosion coupon method, beginning three months after the date of start of injection.
 The coupons will be deployed and located within the CO2 injection tubing using wireline equipment and will be comprised of the same material as the well's casing and tubing.
 See Section 5 of this application for injection well construction and material details.

-Sample description
+Sample Description

 Samples of materials used in the construction of the injection well that will come into contact with the injected CO2 will be included as part of the corrosion coupon method (i.e., long string casing materials and injection tubing materials).
 Prior to initial deployment, the coupons will be weighed, measured, and photographed according to applicable ATSM methods as a baseline assessment.
+The coupons will be comprised of materials listed in Table 8-3 below.
+Additional details on these materials are provided in Section 5 (Injection Well Construction Plan, Tables 5-4 and 5-6).